briangonzalez/jquery.pep.js/README.md

     stop:                   function(){},                                 // called when dragging stops
     rest:                   function(){}                                  // called after dragging stops, and object has come to rest
   }
+  $('#pep').pep(defaults)
 ```

 ## Examples
 Checkout the examples in the `demos` folder, which cover a wide array of test cases and options.
+Or you can check out other examples at http://pep.briangonzalez.org/demo

+## On the web

 ## Release History
-12/02/12  -   Complete rewrite with
+  - 12/02/12  -   Complete rewrite with
-05/30/12  -   Initial version
+  - 05/30/12  -   Initial version